 Ethiopia Yirgacheffe – Lavanta Coffee Roasters

 I had to include an Ethiopian coffee in my selection!
 Ethiopian coffees are the real deal.
 Ethiopia is the birthplace of coffee and is the staple for good coffee.
 The Yirgacheffe region in southern Ethiopia is famous for some of the finest coffee around and you can be sure you'll get the very best when you buy the Ethiopian Yirgacheffe.
-In my opinion, Yirgacheffe is the best french press coffee.
-Just try it.
+In my opinion, Yirgacheffe is one of the best french press coffees.

 I picked a dark roast, Ethiopian coffee is typically milder tasting.
 The dark roast would cover some of the earthy tones and will produce delicious, rich coffee, with caramel tones.
 Lavanta also directly trade with the coffee farmers so you can be assured of product quality as well as fair worker treatment.
 Check this coffee on Amazon.